 5. Eat at BBQ Chicken Street

 People always say that Vietnam has a specific street for everything, and for the most part this is very true!
 Case in point – barbecue chicken street!
 That’s right.
 This street specializes in one thing and that is barbecued chicken.
-A great dinner option, you can go there and specify exactly which part of the chicken you want and they’ll grill it up with an amazing sweet, salty and sticky coating.
+A great dinner option, you can go there and specify exactly which part of the chicken you want and they’ll grill it up with an amazingly sweet, salty and sticky coating.
 You can also order the most delicious flattened and grilled bread and some roasted sweet potatoes to round out your meal.
 A few beers and some great food is the perfect way to start your Hanoi nightlife trip!

 6. Explore Hoan Kiem Bia Hoi

 The Hanoi street beer scene is infamous!
 A trip to Hanoi, or Vietnam rather, would be incomplete without spending some time sitting on small plastic stools and drinking the cheapest beer in the world (we’re not joking… a glass of beer will cost you about $0.15).
 The beer is quite light, about 3-4% alcohol, and light in colour as well.
 This beer is made of 50% rice to keep it nice and clear, and best of all it is preservative free.
 Throughout the night, you will see trucks pulling up to each beer establishment and delivering barrels of beer.
 Not surprisingly, this beer is usually finished by the end of the night.
-Otherwise, it has to be disposed since it doesn’t contain preservatives to help it last past 24 hours.
+Otherwise, it has to be disposed of since it doesn’t contain preservatives to help it last past 24 hours.
 Although these small beer ‘shops’ can be found throughout the city, the liveliest place to witness this interesting beer culture is at the corner of Luong Ngoc Quyen and Ta Hien streets, also known as Bia Hoi corner.